thisisthedarshan/USB-GetDescriptor-Visualizer/README.md

 > [!NOTE]
 > The program assumes the byte order to be in Little Endian format.

+You can also pass `--render`, `--save` so as to skip the menu option asking you whether you want to save file or render it.

 ## Supported Descriptors

 1. Standard USB Descriptors